LondonMakers/jekyll-now/about.md

 permalink: /about/
 ---

-Some information about London Makers!

-### More Information

 Interested in the maker revolution?
-This group will explore all things maker including, 3D Printing, CNC Machining.
-With a focus on prop making and product development, we can explore the latest software, maker technologies, and workflows.
+This group will explore all things maker including and not limited to 3D Printing, CNC Machining and electronics.
+With a focus on items of group interests, from prop making to product development.
+Exploring the latest software, maker technologies, and workflows with us.

 ### Contact Us!